parasw3nuts/chatbox/README.md

-# Real-Time Chat Room for Unknown Users 🚀
+# Real-Time Chat Room for Unknown Users Github 🚀

-Welcome to the **Real-Time Chat Room for Unknown Users**!
+Welcome to the **Real-Time Chat Room for Unknown Users code in Github**!
 This project is a fully functional, real-time chat application where users can join anonymously and chat with others in a shared room.
 Built with modern technologies like **Node.js**, **Socket.IO**, and **React**, this chat room is perfect for developers looking to learn about real-time communication or for anyone who wants to create a simple, anonymous chat experience.

 ---